+0E

+tested randomly.

-00 Check ECC Logic for Correctable Error - a pattern with a changed bit is written on sector 0, head 0, cylinder 0 and then read back.
+00 Check ECC logic for a Correctable Error - a pattern with a changed bit is written on sector 0, head 0, cylinder 0 and then read back.
 The controller should correct the error and enable the status LED's to show a correctable data error.

-Of Check ECC Logic for Uncorrectable Error - a pattern is written on sector 0, head 0, cylinder 0 and then read back with multiple errors (more than 4 in burst or 2 or more bits spaced greater than 4 bits apart).
+01 Check ECC Logic for an Uncorrectable Error - a pattern is written on sector 0, head 0, cylinder 0 and then read back with multiple errors (more than 4 in a burst or 2 or more bits spaced greater than 4 bits apart).
 The controller should display an uncorrectable data error to the status LED's.
 Tests 00 and 01 verify the ability of the ECC logic to detect and correct data errors.

-Note: Test 0A (Write Sequential) must be executed after executing tests 00 and 01 to avoid getting a data error during tests 07 (Sequential Read) and 08 (Random Read).

-- O2 Format Entire Disk formats all cylinders with hex 6C data pattern in the data fields. - 63 Format Innermost Track same as test 02, except only the innermost track will be formatted. - O4 Format Outermost Track same as test 02, except only track 0 will be formatted.
+NOTE: Test 0A (Write Sequential) must be executed after executing tests 00 and 01 to avoid getting a data error during tests 07 (Seguential Read) and 08 (Random Read).
+Format Entire Disk - formats all cylinders with hex 6C data pattern in the data fields.
+02 Format Innermost Track - same as test 02, except only the innermost track will be format-03 ted.
+04 Format Outermost Track - same as test 02, except only track 0 will be formatted.
 Tests 02 - 04 are write only, without verify.
 The controller will keep the write gate asserted for the entire track.
 Format begins upon the detection of Index.
 The interleave factor is set at 1.
 Since these tests begin at a known point, Index, they are recommended for debugging write problems.

-O5 Seek Incremental Cylinder Command - sequentially seeks one cylinder at a time from 0 to innermost track; does a seek to cylinder 0 and repeats the test.
+Seek Incremental Cylinder Command - sequentially seeks one cylinder at a time from 0 to 05 the innermost track, does a seek to cylinder 0 and repeats the test.
 Test 05 performs an unverified seek, no read or write.
-The seek is performed in buffered step mode.

-- Read Command (innermost track) reads all sectors on innermost track and checks for correct ECC in ID and data fields. - O7 Read Command (sequential cylinders) same as test 06, except all sectors of the entire disk are read sequentially. - O8 Read Command (random cylinder) same as test 06, except all cylinders are read randomly. - 09 Write Command (innermost track) writes all sectors of innermost track filling data fields with hex 6C data pattern.
+The seek is performed in the buffered step mode.
+Read Command (innermost track) - reads all sectors on the innermost track and checks for 06 correct ECC in ID and data fields.
+Read Command (sequential cylinders) - same as test 06, except all sectors of the entire 07 disk are read sequentially.
+08 Read Command (random cylinder) - same as test 06, except that all cylinders are read randomly.
+Write Command (innermost track) - writes all sectors of the innermost track filling data 09 fields with hex 6C data pattern.
+Write Command (sequential) - same as test 09, except that all cylinders are written sequen-0A tially.
+0B Write Command (random) - same as test 09, except that all cylinders are written randomly.
+0C Write/Read Command (innermost track) - writes all sectors of the innermost track filling data fields with incrementing data patterns and then reading back the information, checking for ECC errors and comparing the data.
+Write/Read Command (random cylinder) - same as test 0C, except that all cylinders are 0D tested sequentially.